Welcome to the Easy MTD help.

 Submitting a VAT Return

-To begin the VAT return submission process, open the Obligations page then click the Submit link of the open obligation that needs to be submitted.
-Following this, the Submit VAT Return window is opened (see fig. below)*.
+To begin the VAT return submission process, select the applicable business, open the Obligations page then click the Submit link of the open obligation that needs to be submitted.
+Following this, the Submit VAT Return window is opened (see figure below)*.

 Fig. Submit VAT Return window